 Those who are already warehousing GA data with Canvas are in great shape.
 Those who are not will either lose that historic data or will need to find a way to archive it.

-Canvas has all the tools needed to create GA data backups of your UA data and maintain a GA4 data warehouse in your own database or within Canvas Online itself.
+Analytics Canvas has all the tools to create backups of your Universal Analytics data in BigQuery, SQL Server, MySQL or any number of databases and files.
+You can also build and maintain a GA4 data warehouse in your own database or you can save the hassle and build it directly within Canvas Online.

 Getting Started with GA4 in Analytics Canvas